raphaelatuuuuy/Parkner/README.md

   View all currently parked cars, add new cars, and process payments.

 - **Parking Slot Management:**
-  Add, edit, or delete parking slots.
+  Manage total and maintenance slots in the Manage panel.
+Occupied slots update automatically.

 - **Service History:**
-  Review all past transactions and monitor total revenue.
+  View all past transactions, including payment method, and monitor total revenue.

 - **Receipts:**
   Print receipts for each completed transaction (with QR code for digital payments).